Update furniture or home décor with this beautiful DIY Weathered Paint Look. Here’s easy steps, photos, & a video to help you copy the look.

 I sanded a little harder on the raised details to bring more detail and paint variations in there.
 Distressing corners and edges always makes faux finishes look better.
 At least, that’s what I think.

-Step Three – Sealing the DIY Weather Paint Effect
+Step Three – Sealing the Weathered Paint

 Now it’s time to apply a wax sealer.
 First, wipe the whole thing damp with a slightly damp clean cloth to remove any residue from the sanding.